cybruGhost/spotiftyytb/readme.md

 - Generate CSV files with YouTube video IDs and metadata

-- Export playlists for use in various music applications
+- Export playlists for use in various music applications..

 # 🚀 Features
 - 🔐 Secure Spotify OAuth authentication